Mike & Clare's Farm

 About

 Hi!
 It's me - Clare Schaecher - your farmer.
 Mike Birch and I started Mike & Clare's Farm in 2008 on 2 rented acres of land in Ottawa, IL.
 So much has changed since then!
 We moved a bunch, bought a farm in Harvard, IL, got married and had a couple of kiddos.
-We've gone from a 55 member CSA and working 10 - 12 hour days, to taking the year off when my second baby was born, to a 15 member farm share and 3 hour (or sometimes no hour!) work days.
+We've gone from a full-throttled CSA and farmers market operation to a smaller part-time market farm.
 I do most of the farming these days, with Mike pitching in when he has a free moment from his off-farm job.
-For the past 5 years, I've been farming part time so I can spend more time with our kids while they're little - and so far, so good!
-I've been able to grow a good amount of food and still go to the beach with my family!
-Some things that haven't changed since we started: we are still hyper focused on growing beautiful vegetables in harmony with our diverse environment and we're still hyper focused on sharing this food with our community — we're just a lot better at it now!
-Each year brings new challenges and new adventures and we're so happy that we get to share it with all of you!
+I started farming part-time when my kids became my full-time job.
+And I kind of like it!
+I grow less food now (and make less money), and getting through my to-do list is an unfunny joke, but being able to go to the beach (or the doctors, or to visit family and friends, etc.) during the season has added a sense of balance that I didn't have when I farmed full-time.
+Some things haven't changed since we started: we are still hyper focused on growing beautiful vegetables in harmony with our diverse environment and we're still hyper focused on sharing this food with our community — we're just a lot better at it now!
+Each year brings new challenges and new adventures and we're so happy to share it with all of you!

 About our farm